elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 $ jcli 0.8.0-rc7
 ```

-Victory! jcli is available to us.
+Victory!
+JCLI is available to us.

 <a id="configure-your-node"></a>